Guidelines for marriages in the University chapels

 -

-Accommodation is available within some University residences over the months of June, July and August.
+Accommodation is available within some University residences over the summer months.

-The University is delighted to offer all wedding guests a 10% discount on accommodation at Agnes Blackadder Hall, David Russell Apartments, University Hall and McIntosh Hall (discount does not apply to twin rooms or self-catered apartments).
+The University is delighted to offer all wedding guests a discount on Wedding accommodation.
 In order to benefit from this special offer, please contact the Accommodation, Conferences and Events team to obtain a discount code which can be circulated to your guests.